Where the IMPOSSIBLE becomes POSSIBLE

 We live our projects as a challenge that leads us to achieve “IM POSSIBLE” goals

-We have created a structured set of elements within our company that influence the quality of our services, namely: the organization itself, procedures, staff training, tools and their maintenance, the working environment, etc. all in accordance with ISO 9001:2015 standards.
+We have created a structured work in progress that, within our Company, influence the quality of our services, namely: the organization of the Company itself, the procedures, staff training, the tools used and their maintenance, the work environment, etc. according to ISO 9001 2015.

-Starting from this standard, the elements comprising our quality management system can be partially modified to adapt to the contractual requirements assumed for a specific project.
+Starting from this standard, our quality system can be partially modified to adapt to the contractual requirements assumed for a specific Project.

 It is the policy of A.T.M. to ensure that all personnel involved in activities influencing the quality of the company’s organization and executive projects have an adequate level of competence, awareness, and training.